CarGurus Header

 What is the Abarth 500e?

-• The electric Abarth gets an 85kW peak charging speed, which is less than you get in the Peugeot e-208.
-Expect to get a 10-80% top-up in 30 minutes, while a full charge from a 7kW home wallbox will take around seven hours.
+• The Abarth 500e gets an 85kW peak charging speed, which is less than you get in the Peugeot e-208.
+Expect to get a 10-80 percent top-up in 35 minutes, while a full charge from a 7kW home wallbox will take around seven hours.

-• The WLTP range on the Abarth 500e is up to 164 miles, but that drops to 157 miles if you go for the Turismo with 18-inch alloy wheels.
-Expect real-world range to be more like 100- to 130 miles in winter, or 120-150 miles in warmer weather.
+• The WLTP-tested range for the Abarth 500e is up to 164 miles, but this drops to 157 miles if you go for the Turismo with 18-inch alloy wheels.
+Similarly, the range is 156 miles in the standard 500e Convertible, dropping to 151 miles in Turismo guise.
+Expect real-world range to be more like 100-130 miles in winter, or 120-150 miles in warmer weather.
 Longer range alternatives for a similar price include the Peugeot e-208, or you could consider the standard Fiat 500e, as it has a usefully longer range and still looks cool (even if it lacks the Abarth’s rebelliousness).

-• The Abarth 500e Cabrio doesn’t have a full convertible roof but, as with the standard Fiat 500e Cabrio, has fixed roof arches that the fabric roof scrolls back on electronically.
-Rear visibility is atrocious with the fabric roof fully back in its ‘pram’ position, because the fabric is folded where your eyeline falls when you look in the rearview mirror.
-However, it is nonetheless great fun to have the roof down.
+• The Abarth 500e Convertible doesn’t have a full convertible roof but, as with the standard Fiat 500e Convertible, has fixed roof arches that the fabric roof scrolls back on electrically.
+Rear visibility is atrocious with the fabric roof fully back in its ‘pram’ position, because the fabric is folded where your eyeline falls when you look in the rear-view mirror.
+However, it is great fun to have the roof down.
 You can also close or open the roof at fairly high speeds, which is useful.

-• If you want the best value: The standard 500e Abarth is a good shout, of course.
-It gets most of the important equipment as standard, and is the cheapest in the lineup.
-But, the amount of extras that you get with the Turismo is substantial, and resale values will likely be quite a lot better.
-It’s a sizeable jump in price, but in the long run the Turismo may well actually be better value and better to live with.
+• If you want the best value: The standard 500e Abarth hatchback gets most of the important equipment as standard and is the cheapest to buy.
+That said, the step up to the Turismo brings a lot of desirable extras, and resale values are likely to be stronger.
+It’s a noticeable jump in price, but in the long run the Turismo may actually prove better value and nicer to live with.

-• If you want the best urban commuter: Ride comfort is good enough on the 18-inch wheels of the Turismo, and the extra comforts you get – including keyless entry, heated seats, blind spot warning, 360-degree camera and that gorgeous Alcantara steering wheel – are all features that will come in useful in routine, everyday life.
+• If you want the best urban commuter: Ride comfort is good enough even on the Turismo’s 18-inch alloy wheels, and the extra features – including keyless entry, heated seats, blind-spot warning, a 360-degree camera and that Alcantara steering wheel – all make day-to-day driving in town easier and more enjoyable.

 Vicky Parrott